svgomathi/Reconfiguration_Engine/README.md

 - **Summary**

 We consider the edge-cloud continuum environment, which is composed of edge and centralized cloud servers.
 These resources collaboratively host network services, and the onboarded network services receive a set of incoming demands.

 # System Model

 <img width="1245" height="656" alt="SystemDesign10" src="https://github.com/user-attachments/assets/a3475efc-e584-48a2-8c83-3b366983c707" />

+- **High-Level Workflow**
+  -  Load network topology (edge + cloud nodes).
+  - Generate service demands for each onboarded SFC.
+  - Convert topology and SFC state into localized graphs.
+  - EaGAT encodes node + edge features.
+  - Independent PPO agents infer actions (deploy, scale, migrate, queue).
+  - Environment updates latency and energy.
+  - Rewards recorded and used for learning.
+  - Repeat for multiple episodes.
 - **Summary**

   The approach models the network as a graph, where each SFC acts as an independent agent.
 Using an Edge-Augmented Graph Attention Network (EaGAT), each agent receives a localized view of the network and learns optimal actions through a decentralized Independent PPO framework.

 # Simulation Environment